Ian-Ammerman/FOWT_Optimal_Control/README.md

+#  Digital Twin Framework for Real-Time RUL Estimation and Predictive Control of Floating Offshore Wind Turbines

+## Part 1: Fatigue model for RUL Estimation and Monitoring

-# MLSTM-WRP FOWT Blade Pitch Prediction Integration
+## Part 2: MLSTM-WRP FOWT Blade Pitch Prediction Integration

 This repository contains the implementation of a predictive control framework for a floating offshore wind turbine (FOWT) using a Multiplicative Long Short-Term Memory (MLSTM) neural network model.
 The primary goal is to predict the collective blade pitch angle in real-time, leveraging incoming wave elevation data and current FOWT measurements, to improve the response of the ROSCO blade pitch controller and reduce structural fatigue.

-## Table of Contents
+### Table of Contents
 - [Introduction](#introduction)
 - [Architecture](#architecture)
 - [Usage](#usage)